vygr/ChrysaLisp/STATUS.md

 New Editor collection actions. `action-collect` and `action-collect-global`.

 New `(escape string)` charclass lib function.
-Editor now uses this to auto escape the pattern if in regexp mode when useing `action-set-find-text`.
+Editor now uses this to auto escape the pattern if in regexp mode when using `action-set-find-text`.

 New Docs application section handler for widget embedding.
 The `EDITOR.md` and `VIEWER.md` docs show the idea.